Site-Order Optimization in the Density Matrix Renormalization Group via Multi-Site Rearrangement: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the use of ITensors and ITensorMPS libraries\cite{iTensor,iTensor03} to implement the algorithm.
 This work is partially supported by KAKENHI Grant Numbers JP24K06881, JP22H01171, JP21H04446, JP21H05182, JP21H05191, and JP25KJ1773 from JSPS of Japan.
 We also acknowledge support from MEXT Q-LEAP Grant No. JPMXS0120319794, and from JST COI-NEXT No. JPMJPF2014, ASPIRE No. JPMJAP2319, and CREST No. JPMJCR24I1 and JPMJCR24I3.
+R.W. thanks the discussion with H. Shinaoka.
 H.U. was supported by the COE research grant in computational science from Hyogo Prefecture and Kobe City through Foundation for Computational Science.